erikthalen/shopify-starter/frontend/modules/a-la-cart/readme.md

 })
 ```

-### cart.product-added
+### a-la-cart.product-added

-Fired when a product was successfully added to the cart.
+Dispatched when a product was successfully added to the cart.
 Useful for showing notifications etc.

 ```js